GuidoPenta/forloop-job-board/README.md

 Lexroom is part of the legal industry revolution driven by Generative AI.
 So far, the results are promising: customers grew 5x in the last 5 months, and over half of them save 8+ hours a week on research and drafting with the product.

-They are looking to grow our tech team with a Junior Software Engineer who will work directly with the CTO (Andrea) on some of the most complex challenges in Generative AI implementation.
+They are looking to grow their tech team with a Junior Software Engineer who will work directly with the CTO (Andrea) on some of the most complex challenges in Generative AI implementation.

 **What will you do**